plotly/plotly.py/doc/python/map-configuration.md

 ### Physical Base Maps

-Plotly Geo maps have a built-in base map layer composed of "physical" and "cultural" (i.e. administrative border) data from the [Natural Earth Dataset](https://www.naturalearthdata.com/downloads/).
+Plotly Geo maps have a built-in base map layer composed of "physical" and "cultural" (i.e. administrative border) data.

+In **Plotly.py 6.3 and later**, the base map layer is created from the following sources:
+- [UN data](https://geoportal.un.org/arcgis/sharing/rest/content/items/d7caaff3ef4b4f7c82689b7c4694ad92/data) for country borders, coastlines, and land layers.
+- Natural Earth data for oceans, lakes, rivers, and subunit layers.

+In **earlier versions of Plotly.py**, the base map layer is based on Natural Earth data only.
+Plotly includes data from Natural Earth "as-is".
+This dataset draws boundaries of countries according to defacto status.
+See the [Natural Earth page for more details](https://www.naturalearthdata.com/downloads/50m-cultural-vectors/50m-admin-0-countries-2/).

 Various lines and area fills can be shown or hidden, and their color and line-widths specified.
 In the [default `plotly` template](/python/templates/), a map frame and physical features such as a coastal outline and filled land areas are shown, at a small-scale 1:110m resolution:

 ```python
 import plotly.graph_objects as go